ewels/clusterflow/README.md

 #### v0.3 devel
 * New Stuff
 	* Rewrote how the environment module loading works - now much more robust
+	* Added environment module aliases
+		* This allows you to load specific environment module versions or use different names to those specified within CF modules
+		* eg. Replace `fastqc` with `FastQC/0.11.2`
 	* Cluster Flow now re-orders the log file so that output from different modules doesn't overlap
 		* Made each module prepend its stdout and sterr with a CF module flag
 		* Made the `cf_run_finished` module parse the above flag and print out module by module
 * Updates
 	* Added the `-q` parameter to the FastQC module to make the log files cleaner
+	* Removed the now uneccesary b`ismark_tidy` module and renamed `bismark_messy` to `bismark_report`
 * Bugs Squashed
 	* Fixed dependency bug introduced in v0.2 which was making all downloads fire simultaneously
 	* Fixed typo in environment module loading in bismark_align module